georgevreilly/georgevreilly.github.io/content/blog/2023/08/07/BramMoolenaarRIP.rst

 Vim users were strongly encouraged to donate to `ICCF Holland`_, which supports children in Kibaale, Uganda.
 Bram was the treasurer of ICCF and was involved with the work for many years.
-One time when I was at Microsoft,
+When I was at Microsoft,
 I got a bunch of Vim-loving engineers to donate;
 Microsoft matched our donations.
 I made another donation to ICCF today in his memory.

 It’s clear that work on Vim will continue.
-Although Bram was the benevolent dictator for life of Vim, `two others`_ have commit rights.
+Although Bram was the benevolent dictator for life of Vim, a `handful of others`_ have commit rights and are planning `future of the Vim project`_.
 They have big shoes to fill.
 I don’t know enough about ICCF to say how severely this will affect them.

+**ETA**: The upcoming Vim 9.1 release will be `dedicated to Bram`_, just as the `9.0 release was dedicated to Sven Guckes`_, who died last year.
+Sven was one of Vim's greatest ambassadors, endlessly helpful to users in the newsgroups.
+We stayed for a week with Sven in August 2014 in his Berlin apartment, and he was the most wonderful host, spending many hours showing us around his beloved city.

-`The Reg's obituary`_ is the best article I’ve seen about Bram so far.
+The best articles that I’ve seen about Bram so far:

+* `The Reg's obituary`_
+* `The Legacy of Bram Moolenaar`_, Jan van den Berg
+* `Vim Boss`_, Justin M. Keyes

+``:wq!``

 .. _announcement:
     https://www.facebook.com/bram.moolenaar/posts/pfbid0d7rBdoVZu7Ww2yvmpEjmjJ1B3WYVFf86nFrFXczmRcYzjUxChq3xcjH84zURsZYjl